Developing an OpenLayers app from scratch in ES6 using Mocha, Webpack and Karma: Arctic sea-ice data visualisation

 and with the error we expect (that there’s only one layer, but we wanted to see two).

-To add the new layer we need to import the ImageLayer class, instantiate a new object from this class, and add this object to the list of layers in the map.
-Therefore, we need to add
+new object from this class, and add this object to the list of layers in the

-to the list of imports; we create a variable sicLayer:
+to the list of imports; we create a variable sicLayer

-and we extend the list of layers passed to the Map constructor:
+and we extend the list of layers passed to the Map

 The test suite now passes.
 Sweet!